ministryofjustice/bichard7-next-core/packages/api/README.md

 ## Building

-Go to the top level and run `npm run build:docker`.
+Go to the top level and run `npm run build:api`.
 This will build all the dependencies and the API.

 If you make changes in `packages/common` you need to stop the running server and rebuild `common`.
 The easiest way of doing this is to `cd packages/common` and run `npm run watch`.
 This will rebuild on any change.
 If you're running the